Career Development and Professional Training

 English and French Language Training

-Foreign Service Officer and Management and Consular Affairs Officer recruits who must increase their fluency to meet DFAIT standards in either of Canada’s two official languages are provided with language training.
+Foreign Service Officer and Management and Consular Affairs Officer recruits who must increase their fluency to meet DFATD standards in either of Canada’s two official languages are provided with language training.
 This can last up to 52 weeks.

 Foreign Language Training

 After the initial professional training program, you will be given the opportunity to learn a specific foreign language if you are to be posted to a country where you will be required to speak it.
 Training is provided in Ottawa and usually begins after you have received confirmation of your posting.